toshiyuki-igarashi/TEAL/docs/policy-examples.md

 This file should not be understood as a complete security boundary by itself.
 Its primary role is operational: to keep the PoC usable by reducing unnecessary noise from routine system behavior.

-Use this file when evaluating TEAL on an Ubuntu host or VM and you want a stable baseline before adding stricter protection rules.
+Use this file when evaluating TEAL on an xubuntu host or VM and you want a stable baseline before adding stricter protection rules.

 ## Example: `02-ubuntu.json`

 `02-ubuntu.json` complements `01-ubuntu.json`.

-Where `01-ubuntu.json` reduces noise and identifies baseline Ubuntu behavior, `02-ubuntu.json` demonstrates reviewed allow rules for resources or operations that become visible after applying the baseline policy.
+Where `01-ubuntu.json` reduces noise and identifies baseline xubuntu behavior, `02-ubuntu.json` demonstrates reviewed allow rules for resources or operations that become visible after applying the baseline policy.

 Typical purpose: